 A good detective will find his cases following him.
 Walker says.
 "You wake up at 2 o'clock in the morning and you got a particular case you're working that's not getting solved—if you work this job long enough, you're going to have a lot of them—you get out into the front room and you just start working on the computer," he says.
 "They're going to haunt you and they're going to haunt you even when you retire.
 And you've got to find [the killer] because they're going to kill again if you don't."

 Homicide detectives tend to be more aware of the dangers that lurk outside because they're around murders all day.
 As a result, being safe is always at top of mind.

 "Be aware of your surroundings, especially if you're somewhere you're not familiar with," Duggan says.
 "These days you see people and their face is buried in their cell phone."

 Even though Walker is now retired, he's still concerned with police business, as two of his children are now working in law enforcement.
 He credits having a great squad with getting him through such a dangerous career.
 "I was in a lot of tight spots with a lot of great people and we're still here to talk about it," he says.
 "In my squad, nobody got hurt.
 They took care of me and I took care of them."

 Now his worries are less about his former colleagues and more about his two kids who work in law enforcement.
 As he jokes, "I worry about them all the time cause they're not as good as I am!"

-Watch 10 episodes of The First 48 that feature cases of Murder in the Family, now available without signing in.
+Watch 10 episodes of The First 48 that feature cases of Murder in the Family.
 And catch new episodes, Thursdays at 8P.